 Easy Birthday Cake Recipe From Scratch

-First, you have to make the cake from scratch, which is super easy, I promise.
-The end result is a buttery vanilla cake that’s fluffy, moist, and melts in your mouth.
+So, what do you get when all is said and done?
+A buttery vanilla cake that’s fluffy, moist, and melts in your mouth.
 Now, I add sprinkles to make a fun rainbow effect, but you don’t have to.
 It will still have the same irresistible taste.
-On top is a delicious buttercream frosting.
-It’s the perfect creamy complement to the birthday cake.
+It’s all topped with a delicious buttercream frosting, the perfect creamy complement.

-If you want to try different flavors of cake, check out Chocolate Velvet Cake With Cream Cheese Icing or Coca-Cola Cake
+If you want to try different flavors of cake, check out my Chocolate Velvet Cake With Cream Cheese Icing or Coca-Cola Cake!

 Recipe Ingredients